Robert Michero

 • His passion for music and connections led him to become the President of the Pasadena Symphony Association.

 I was born and raised in the San Gabriel Valley.
 I grew up in Alhambra and then South Pasadena.
 I have lived in different places because of the businesses I’ve been in outside and within the country.
-However, I’ve always gravitated back to my home grounds, Pasadena, California.
+However, I’ve always gravitate back to my home grounds, Pasadena, California.

 Pasadena Symphony